mefercs/DSAL/chapter11/Search_Trees.md

 - **11.2 Balanced Search Trees**:
   - Rotation: Is a operation to rebalance a binary tree.
   - Trinode-restructuring: we cosider x, its parent y and its grandparent z.
+    Where the goal is to restructure the subtree rooted at z in order to reduce the path length to x and its subtrees.
+  -